Lunar New Year: Foods That Bring Good Fortune

 Dumplings for Wealth

 Shaped like ancient Chinese gold ingots, dumplings represent wealth and prosperity.
 Families gather on New Year's Eve to make dumplings together, with some hiding coins inside for extra luck.
+The act of making dumplings is as meaningful as eating them — it brings the family together around the table, each person contributing to the shared feast.
+In northern China, eating dumplings at midnight marks the transition from the old year to the new.

 Noodles for Longevity